-Thermal model calculations predict the production of single and double hypernuclei in heavy-ion collisions [65].
+Thermal model calculations predict the production of single and double hypernuclei in heavy-ion collisions [96].
 The results of these calculations are shown in Fig. 11 demonstrating that the excitation function of hypernucleus production exhibits its maximum in the SIS100 energy range.
-This is due to the superposition of two effects: the increase of light nuclei production with decreasing beam energy, and the increase of hyperon production with increasing beam energy.
+This is due to the superposition of two effects: the increase and the increase of hyperon production with increasing beam energy.